-Peter R. Breggin, M.D.
+Peter R. Breggin, M.D.\

-ECT always produces some degree of im mediate brain damage and mental dysfund tion, and frequently the patient never full recovers.
-Permanent brain damage from ECT is demonstrated through clinical evaluations, psychological tests, EEG studies, CAT scans, human autopsy studies, and research on the effect of electrical current on the brain as well as through a variety of anima studies.
+ECT always produces some degree of im mediate brain damage and mental dysfunction, and frequently the patient never full recovers.
+Permanent brain damage from ECT is demonstrated through clinical evaluations, psychological tests, EEG studies, CAT scans, human autopsy studies, and research on the effect of electrical current on the brain as well as through a variety of animastudies.

-In every routine course of ECT, its devastating impact is displayed in the production of an organic brain syndrome, with sever symptoms of trauma to the brain.
-1-3 In its most mild form, the organic brain syndrome takes the form of an amnestic syndrome with loss of both recent and more remote memories.
+In every routine course of ECT, its devas tating impact is displayed in the production of an organic brain syndrome, with sever symptoms of trauma to the brain.1-3 In it most mild form, the organic brain syndrome takes the form of an amnestic syndrome with loss of both recent and more remote memo ries.
 Typically, "apathy, lack of initiative, and emotional blandness are common," and the emotions are "shallow."
-4 More commonly the organic brain syndrome becomes much more severe and takes the form of delirium with global disruption of all mental function including intellect, judgment, emotional states.
+More commonly the organic brain syndrome becomes much more severe and takes the form of delirium with global disruption of all mental function including intellect, judgment, emotional sta bility, memory, and orientation to time, place, and person.
+Severe delirium is not uncommon in routine ECT.

-^{}Center for the Study of Psychiatry, Betheeds, MD 20814.
+&quot;Center for the Study of Psychiatry, Bethesda, MD 20814.